-SEM1103 Calculus and Analytic Geometry 1 (6 credits) Prerequisite(s): None
+MET1101 Mathematics 1 (6 credits) Prerequisite(s): none

 This module introduces the calculus of functions of a single real variable.
 The main topics include limits, differentiation, and integration.
 Limits include the graphical and intuitive computation of limits, algebraic properties of limits, and continuity of functions.
 Differentiation topics include techniques of differentiation, optimization, and applications to graphing.
-Integration includes Riemann sums, the definite integral, anti-derivatives, and the Fundamental Theorem of Calculus.
+Integration includes Riemann sums, the definite integral, anti-derivatives, the Fundamental Theorem of Calculus, and include applications of the integral in physics and geometry, and techniques of integration.
+The course also covers sequences and series of real numbers, power series and Taylor series, and calculus of transcendental functions.
+Further topics may include a basic introduction to concepts in multivariable and vector calculus.